 Customers may request and receive AQI services associated with activities typically covered by an AQI user fee outside the normal tour of duty of the employee(s) providing the requested service.
 In such cases, overtime charges may be assessed as outlined in 7 CFR 354.1.

 APHIS Reimbursable Overtime Services

-Refer to the Reimbursable Overtime (ROT) Services section of the User Fees web page for additional information including how to pay the reimbursable overtime fee.
+Refer to the "Reimbursable Overtime (ROT) Services" section of User Fees for more information, including how to pay the reimbursable overtime fee.

 CBP Reimbursable Overtime Services